Tommy Casanova

-Thomas Henry Casanova III (born July 29, 1950) is a former American football player and politician.
-He played professionally in the National Football League (NFL) for the Cincinnati Bengals for six seasons and was invited to three Pro Bowls, as well as an All-Pro in 1976.
-He played college football at Louisiana State University, where he was a three-time first-team All-American.
+Thomas Henry Casanova III (born July 29, 1950) is an American former professional football player and politician.
+He played six seasons for the Cincinnati Bengals of the National Football League (NFL) as a safety and was selected to three Pro Bowls and was named an All-Pro in 1976.
+He played college football for the LSU Tigers, where he was a twice consensus All-American.
 He is a Republican former member of the Louisiana State Senate, having served a single term from 1996 to 2000.